jheddings/notional/.github/CONTRIBUTING.md

        pre-commit install
        ```

-   Alternatively, use `make devenv` to set this all up for you.

 4. Follow the standards enforced by the tools.
 At any time, you may use the
    `preflight` target to run the unit tests and code checks.